patrickdegand/catgeoprop/README.md

-# catgeoprop
-GitHub Pages with catalyst geometrical properties calculation program with possibility to install PWA of this webpage
+# catgeopropGitHub Pages with catalyst geometrical properties calculation program<br> with possibility to install PWA of this webpage